AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 being that it has an implicit `private:` at the top.
 So all of the members are public by default in a `struct`, but private in `class`.

-> `class` is the keywords that's usually used in the context of OOP.
+> `class` is the keyword that's usually used in the context of OOP.
 > It is considered good tone to use `class` instead of `struct` if you declare any methods
 > that encapsulate (provide well-defined access patterns to) the data (the fields).